 When traveling in Germany, you must follow these COVID-19 safety rules:

-Entry into Poland is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to Poland is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/23/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Warsaw from Berlin.
+Last checked on 11/6/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Warsaw from Berlin here.

 Here are some other resources that might have the information you need